marijnh/Eloquent-JavaScript/03_functions.md

 This feature—being able to reference a specific instance of local bindings in an enclosing function—is called _((closure))_.
-A function that “closes over” some local bindings is called _a_ closure.
+A function that "closes over" some local bindings is called _a_ closure.
 This behavior not only frees you from having to worry about lifetimes of bindings but also allows for some creative use of function values.